uwplse/coq-change-analytics/README.md

 ```
 Require Import Analytical.Analytics.
 ```
-to your [coqrc](https://coq.inria.fr/refman/practical-tools/coq-commands.html#by-resource-file) resource file, then go on with your proof development as you normally would.
+to the beginning of your [coqrc](https://coq.inria.fr/refman/practical-tools/coq-commands.html#by-resource-file) resource file
+(creating one if it does not exist), then go on with your proof development as you normally would.

 # Debugging Analytics